genesiscommunitysuccess/docs/docs/get-ready/install.md

 ---
 # Install in three easy steps

-To the Genesis LCNC Platform on your server, go through the following steps.
+To install the Genesis LCNC Platform on your server, go through the following steps.

 * Make sure you have the correct infrastructure for installing the platform.
 * Install the Genesis platform.